-All students will be assigned a particular parking area based upon their residential status.
-Detailed information on parking areas can be found in the parking policies handout that is distributed to all individuals who register a vehicle and is also available at the Campus Security office.
+All students will be assigned a particular parking area based upon their residential or student status.
+Detailed information on parking areas can be found in the parking policies handout that is distributed to all individuals who register a vehicle and is also available at the Campus Security office and on iRaider.

-Faculty and Staff Parking
+Faculty, Staff and Graduate Parking